Bronsa/brochure/README.md

 # brochure

-A re-implementation of clojure in clojure
+Experimental re-implementation of clojure in clojure (won't work for a long time)
-An experiment.

 ## License